Dennis Hastert: Speaker of the House

 Congressional expert Norm Ornstein writes that Hastert "blew up" the House's "regular order," which is "a mix of rules and norms that allows debate, deliberation, and amendments in committees and on the House floor, that incorporates and does not shut out the minority (even if it still loses most of the time), that takes bills that pass both houses to a conference committee to reconcile differences, [and] that allows time for members and staff to read, digest, and analyze bills."
 Ornstein commented that "no speaker did more to relegate the regular order to the sidelines than Hastert. ...
 The House is a very partisan institution, with rules structured to give even tiny majorities enormous leverage.
 But Hastert took those realities to a new and more tribalized, partisan plane."
 Despite this shift, Hastert was widely seen as "affable" and low-key; he did not seek the limelight, "become a regular on Sunday talk shows or anything close to a household word or figure," or "openly exhibit the kind of snarling or mean partisan demeanor that made Tom DeLay such a mark of hatred for Democrats."

 Hastert adopted a much lower profile in the media than conventional wisdom would suggest for a Speaker.
 This led to accusations that he was only a figurehead for DeLay.
-In 2005, DeLay was indicted by a Texas grand jury on charges of campaign-finance violations.
+In 2005, DeLay was indicted by a Texas grand jury on charges of campaign finance violations.
 DeLay stepped down as majority leader and was replaced in that post by Roy Blunt; DeLay resigned from Congress the following year.

-Throughout his term, Hastert was a strong supporter of the George W. Bush administration's foreign and domestic policies.
+Throughout his term, Hastert was a strong supporter of President George W. Bush's foreign and domestic policies.
 Hastert was described as a Bush loyalist who worked closely with the White House to shepherd Bush's agenda through Congress, The two frequently praised each other, expressed mutual respect, and had a close working relationship, even during the controversy over Representative Mark Foley sending sexually explicit text messages to teenage male pages.
 Hastert even provided Vice President Dick Cheney office space inside the House in the United States Capitol.
 In 2003, Hastert and Bush met privately at the White House about twice a month to discuss congressional developments.

 Earmarks—line-item projects inserted into appropriations bills at the request of individual members, and often referred to as "pork-barrel" spending—"exploded under [Hastert's] leadership," growing from $12 billion in 1999 (at the beginning of Hastert's term) to an all-time high of $29 billion in 2006 (Hastert's last year as speaker).
 Hastert himself made earmarks a personal trademark; from 1999 to May 2005, Hastert obtained $24 million in federal earmarked grant funds to groups and institutions in Aurora, Illinois, Hastert's birthplace and his district's largest city.